bwalker1/NeST/README.md

 ## Usage

-Here we overview the main functions available in NeST along with examples from Slideseq (Stickels et al 2021) and Seqfish [cite] datasets.
+Here we overview the main functions available in NeST along with examples from Slideseq (Stickels et al 2021) and Seqfish (Moffitt et al 2018) datasets.
 See `/examples` for further information and full running example.

 ### Nested Hierarchical Structure